soffes/blog/published/2012-08-07-founders-talk-part-2/founders-talk-part-2.markdown

 ---
-title: Founders Talk - Part 2
+tags:
-categories: podcast
+- podcast
 ---

+# Founders Talk - Part 2

 [Adam Stacoviak](https://twitter.com/adamstac) was kind enough to have me on [Founders Talk](http://5by5.tv/founderstalk/39) again!